Place des Arts

 Place des Arts Box office

-Monday to Saturday: from noon to 8:30 pm or a half-hour after the start of the last performance.
+Monday to Saturday: noon to 6 p.m. (or later, up to a half-hour after the start of the last performance of the day)

-Sundays and holidays: according to the schedule of performances taking place.
+Sundays and holidays: variable schedule according to scheduled performances

 Please allow a minimum of a half-hour to pick up your tickets at the box office before a performance.